The Ultimate Mega Guide to Speeding Up WordPress

 With websites there is a plot twist – the result of the equation is not always the same!
 Here’s why.
 Imagine a website that has nothing more than your name and the current year displayed.
 The content of this website only changes once a year.
 However, each time you load the site the server calculates what the current year is.

 What caching can do is essentially save an HTML copy of the website for a given time.
 In our example above we could set the cache to expire once a day.
-This means that once a day the website would load normally: it would detect a request, get the server to process the code and spit back the result as HTML.
+This means that once a day the website would load normally: it would detect a request, get the server to process the code, and spit back the result as HTML.
 It would also save the resulting HTML in memory.

 The next time someone loads the site the cache would load the HTML from memory, instead of getting the server to process it.
-This may not be much for an example as simple as this but for an average site this could shave seconds off the loading time.
+This may not be much for an example as simple as this but for an average site, this could shave seconds off the loading time.

-Tom Ewer compared the top 3 caching plugins here on our blog – give the article a read and take your pick!
+We have an article on The Best WordPress Caching Plugins Compared here on our blog – give the article a read and take your pick!

 There are a bazillion settings for each plugin, I recommend reading up on each setting to get the best performance.

-That said, in my experience if you use only the basic settings you will achieve at least 80% of the maximum speed gains so it’s worth getting started even if you’re a relative newbie.
+That said, in my experience, if you use only the basic settings you will achieve at least 80% of the maximum speed gains so it’s worth getting started even if you’re a relative newbie.

 You should also be aware that better caching can be achieved on the server level.
 Some managed WordPress solutions offer caching on a server level which will always be faster.
 Many of these hosts don’t allow you to install caching plugins, simply because it would just lead to a slower site.